TESCREAL: Criticism and debate

 Writing in Asterisk, a magazine related to effective altruism, Ozy Brennan criticized Gebru's and Torres's grouping of different philosophies as if they were a "monolithic" movement.
 Brennan argues Torres has misunderstood these different philosophies, and has taken philosophical thought experiments out of context.
 Similarly, Oliver Habryka of LessWrong has criticized the concept, saying: "I've never in my life met a cosmist; apparently I'm great friends with them.
 Apparently, I'm like in cahoots [with them]."

 At Radio New Zealand, politics writer Danyl McLauchlan said that while some members of these groups want to engineer superhumans, others, like the effective altruists (who generally want to help the poor), are astounded to be lumped into a malevolent eugenics conspiracy.

-James Pethokoukis, of the American Enterprise Institute, disagrees with criticizing proponents of TESCREAL.
+James Pethokoukis, of the right-wing American Enterprise Institute, disagrees with criticizing proponents of TESCREAL.
 He argues that the tech billionaires criticized in a Scientific American article for allegedly espousing TESCREAL have significantly advanced society.
 In the blog for the technoprogressive Institute for Ethics and Emerging Technologies, Eli Sennesh and James Hughes have argued that TESCREAL is a left-wing conspiracy theory that groups disparate philosophies together without understanding their mutually exclusive tenets.

+According to philosopher of machine intelligence Seth Lazar, TESCREAL "is highly polemical, and ignores many other strands in the history of AI that do not meet that narrative".
+Torres replied that being polemical is "in the eye of the beholder".